 Lab courses and field experience will provide you with hours of student-teaching experience, helping you to learn — and apply — best practices and effective teaching and classroom management techniques.

-Classes for teaching - kinesiology, physical education majors may include:
+What classes do teaching - physical education majors take?

-Learn more about the teaching - kinesiology, physical education major in the UWEC course catalog.
+Learn more about the teaching - physical education major in the UWEC course catalog.

 Thinking about a bachelor’s degree in kinesiology?
 Here are a few other programs you might be interested in exploring.